 The Organization established a 401(k) plan effective January 1, 2013.
 The plan is available to all employees who meet certain age and length of service requirements.
 Subject to certain limitations, participants may elect to make pre-tax contributions up to the maximum permitted by law.
 In addition, the Organization makes contributions 100% on the first 3% of each employee's eligible earnings that the employee defers as an elective deferral and an additional 50% on the next 2% of each employee's eligible earnings that the employee defers as an elective deferral.
-The Organization contributed \$20,832 to the plan for the year ended December 31, 2015.
+The Organization contributed \$18,909 and \$20,832 to the plan for the years ended December 31, 2016 and 2015, respectively.